-- (Note 1) Due to Windows Vista/XP 32-bit operating system limitation, when more than 4 GB of physical memory is installed, the actual memory size displayed will be less than 4 GB. - (Note 2) The DVI-D port does not support D-Sub connection by adapter. - (Note 3) Simultaneous output for DVI-D and HDMI is not supported. - (Note 4) For optimum performance, if only one PCI Express graphics card is to be installed, be sure to install it in the PCIEX16_1 slot.
-The PCIEX8_1 slot shares bandwidth with the PCIEX16_1 slot.
-When PCIEX8_1 is populated with a PCI Express graphics card, the PCIEX16_1 slot will operate at up to x8 mode. - (Note 5) Whether the CPU/system fan speed control function is supported will depend on the CPU/system cooler you install. - (Note 6) Available functions in EasyTune may differ by motherboard model.
+- (Note 1) Due to Windows Vista/XP 32-bit operating system limitation, when more than 4 GB of physical memory is installed, the actual memory size displayed will be less than 4 GB. - (Note 2) For optimum performance, if only one PCI Express graphics card is to be installed, be sure to install it in the PCIEX16\1 slot.
+The PCIEX8\1 slot shares bandwidth with the PCIEX16\1 slot.
+When PCIEX8\1 is populated with a PCI Express graphics card, the PCIEX16\1 slot will operate at up to x8 mode. - (Note 3) Whether the CPU/system fan speed control function is supported will depend on the CPU/system cooler you install. - (Note 4) Available functions in EasyTune may differ by motherboard model.